-Any arrival at Constantine Bay stops you in your tracks, such is the breathtaking natural beauty here.
+The arrival at Constantine Bay can stop you in your tracks, such is the breathtaking natural beauty here.
 I particularly enjoy this beach at low tide.
-Not only is its arcing shape revealed, but the wonder of freshly exposed rock pools and their contents are a constant treat.
-This early morning visit during Easter week meant that Constantine Bay was relatively quiet, although surfers were already plying the clean sets of Atlantic breakers.
+Not only does it reveal its arcing shape, but the wonder of freshly exposed rock pools and their contents are a real treat.
+This early morning visit during Easter week meant that Constantine Bay was relatively quiet, with a handful of surfers plying the clean sets of Atlantic breakers.

 The beach as a place of fulfillment for Mike.

-The recent storms had scooped vast tracts of sand from the back of the beach at Constantine Bay, even exposing some previously buried electric cabling to the RNLI station, by the entrance to the beach.
+The recent storms had scooped vast tracts of sand from the back of the beach, exposing some previously buried electric cabling to the RNLI station by the entrance to the beach.
 The sun was shining and the low tide showed off Constantine Bay in all its glory.
-By the water’s edge, benign breakers rolled in from the Atlantic, the sound of the sea a tonic to the many weekending visitors here.
+At the water’s edge benign breakers rolled in from the Atlantic, providing the therapeutic sound of the sea for weekending visitors.

 The tonic of a visit to the beach for Steve and Annette.

-Wild waves crashed onto the rocks and beach at Constantine Bay this morning.
-The weather was mild and windy, with families and walkers enjoying the ebb tide, some passing through between Harlyn and Treyarnon, or even Porthcothan, to enjoy a spectacular walk on North Cornwall’s outstanding section of the South West Coast Path.
+Wild waves crashed onto the rocks and beach this morning.
+The weather was mild and windy, with families and walkers enjoying the ebb tide, some passing through between Harlyn and Treyarnon, or even Porthcothan, to enjoy a spectacular walk on the outstanding North Cornwall section of the South West Coast Path.

-With Steve, sharing his thoughts about the beach and sea, in the context of a life well lived.
+With Steve, who shares his thoughts about the beach and sea in the context of a life well lived.

-Out on the rocks, near the sea at Constantine Bay.
+Out on the rocks near to the sea.

 Bright sunshine for this morning visit had brought early visitors out onto the beach.
-Constantine Bay, at low tide, looked splendid, welcoming and open to all.
-The seasonal concessions, selling coffee and renting surfboards, were up with the lark.
+Constantine Bay looked splendid at low tide, welcoming and open to all.
+Seasonal concessions, selling coffee and renting surfboards, were up with the lark.

-Geoff explains what a tonic he gets from his daily beach visits.
+Geoff explains the tonic of daily beach visits.

 Jill explains what the beach means to her.